titouancreach/vuejs-redux/README.md

 </script>
 ```

-Our Counter component is not aware we are using redux.
+Our Counter component is not aware that we are using redux.

 If you use JSX, you can use the same syntax as React render props.
 (More elegant IMO)
 ```jsx